“We need to be more creative and innovative in increasing membership”-Amb. Solomon Rutega

 Producing quality coffee is a significant challenge for many African countries.
 What support does IACO provide to these countries?

-IACO collaborates with the national coffee authorities of its member states.
-For example, the Ethiopian Coffee, Tea and Spices Authority represent Ethiopia at IACO.
-We work directly with the Authority to explore ways to support the coffee industry at the national level.
-While we do not directly engage in technical capacity, we partner with the Authority to enhance quality, productivity, and address other value chain issues.
-The process involves IACO, the Authority, and the execution of quality and value-added initiatives.
+IACO collaborates with the national coffee authorities of its member states in providing information and a platform for knowledge sharing on matters of policy, regulatory and good agronomic practices.
+For example, the Ethiopian Coffee Tea and Authority (ECTA) represents Ethiopia at IACO.
+We work directly with ECTA in exploring ways to support the coffee industry at the national level through partnerships for projects and technical support to enhance quality, productivity, and address other value chain issues.
+The process involves IACO, the National Coffee Authority, and the execution of quality and value-added initiatives.

 What challenges has IACO faced so far in terms of coffee?

-IACO is a non-profit membership organization, and one of the main challenges is getting members to pay their subscriptions on time.
-This is an internal challenge.
+IACO is a non-profit membership organization that generates its core revenue from membership subscriptions and like many other intergovernmental organizations is faced with the challenge of getting members to pay their subscriptions on time.
+This inhibits the organization from providing much needed support to members .
 Another challenge is collecting economic data to conduct economic analysis.
 We are working on developing a database to improve our economic analysis publications.

 You have already established excellent relations with the rest of the world regarding coffee.
 What is your plan for promoting African coffee worldwide?